Work Experience (Formerly Career Preparation) Programs

-During Grades 11 and 12, students enrolled in Career Preparation are required to take a selection of 4 courses (16 credits) numbered 11 or 12.
-Students take either one or two related Focus Area courses (depending on the CP program), one or two support courses, and CPWE 12, which is work experience totaling 100-120 hours.
+During Grades 11 and 12, students enrolled in Work Experience courses are recommended to take a selection of 4 courses (16 credits) numbered 11 or 12.
+Students take either one or two related Focus Area courses (depending on the program), one or two support courses, and the Work Experience 12 course, which gives credit for work experience totaling 100-120 hours.
 This allows students to put to practical use some of the skills, techniques, and knowledge learned in their chosen Career Preparation area

 In addition to providing work experience, the program can help students to make decisions about their future careers and to gain confidence in making the transition from secondary school to the world of work or post-secondary education.

-One should not confuse the Career Preparation Programs with any “Pre-Employment” programs that one may be familiar with.
-Career Prep leads to academic graduation with a “Dogwood” certificate and students can combine career prep with university entrance requirements.
-Career Preparation is designed to promote closer associations between students and working adults who are willing to share their knowledge.
+One should not confuse the Career Preparation or Work Experience Programs with any “Pre-Employment” programs that one may be familiar with.
+Work Experience leads to academic graduation with a “Dogwood” certificate and students can combine career prep with university entrance requirements.
+Work Experience 12 is designed to promote closer associations between students and working adults who are willing to share their knowledge.
 Experienced employees can help students to gain a practical orientation to employment and to career development within their chosen career field.